therealhalonen/PhishSticks/README.md

-Always consider the local laws and ethical ramifications when doing pentesting
+Always consider the local laws and ethical ramifications when doing pentesting!
+See our [mitigations page](/documentation/Mitigations.md) for precautions and defence against ~~dark arts~~ BadUSB attacks.

 ![](/notes/ollikainen/images/ps_sidebyside.png)